OfflineIMAP/offlineimap.github.io/_posts/2015-10-08-imapfw-is-made-public.md

 {% endhighlight %}

-* The first thing to notice is that configuration options are simple dictionnaries.
+* The first thing to notice is that configuration options are dictionnaries.
 Forget the INI style.
 I aim simple users to not have to write ONE line of Python code.
 * OfflineIMAP users should feel comfortable reading this file.
 It follows almost the same semantic and the same logic around **accounts**.
 * Most experienced users will notice the classes.
 Here is the hierarchy and how they are logically linked:
-  * an account is defined (derivates from `types.Account`) with both left and right "repositories".
+  * an account is defined (derivates from `types.Account`) with both `left` and `right` "repositories".
   * a "repository" *(I'm about to fully remove this term)* maps to a configuration dictionary and a driver to actually access it.
 It derivates from the associated type (`types.Maildir`, `types.Imap`, etc) and the drivers are similar (`drivers.Maildir`, `drivers.Imap`, etc).

 On top of this, each **type** acts as a controller for the underlying driver.
-I expect experimented users to make most of their *crappy* things here.
-Think about filtering folders, translating, etc. ,-)
+I expect experimented users to make most of their *"crappy"* things^W^W tuning here. ,-) Think about filtering folders, nametrans, etc.

 How everything is linked is important: it's possible to decide what type uses which driver for what account.